Xinzhang-Chen/tos-crawl/output/Linkedin.md

     You can contact us or use other options to resolve any complaints.

     If you have questions or complaints regarding this Policy, please first [contact LinkedIn](http://www.linkedin.com/help/legacy/redirect/app/ask/path/ppq/loc/na/trk/microsites-frontend_legal_privacy-policy/) online.
 You can also reach us by [physical mail](https://www.linkedin.com/help/linkedin/answer/79728?trk=microsites-frontend_legal_privacy-policy&lang=en).
 If contacting us does not resolve your complaint, you have more [options](https://www.linkedin.com/help/linkedin/answer/80432?trk=microsites-frontend_legal_privacy-policy&lang=en).
-Residents in the [Designated Countries](https://www.linkedin.com/help/linkedin/answer/89877?trk=microsites-frontend_legal_privacy-policy&lang=en) and [other regions](https://privacy.linkedin.com/regionalinfo) may also have the right to [contact our Data Protection Officer here](https://www.linkedin.com/help/linkedin/ask/TSO-DPO) or at [DPO@linkedin.com](mailto:DPO@linkedin.com).
+Residents in the [Designated Countries](https://www.linkedin.com/help/linkedin/answer/89877?trk=microsites-frontend_legal_privacy-policy&lang=en) and [other regions](https://privacy.linkedin.com/regionalinfo) may also have the right to [contact our Data Protection Officer here](https://www.linkedin.com/help/linkedin/ask/TSO-DPO).
 If this does not resolve your complaint, Residents in the Designated Countries and other regions may have more [options](https://www.linkedin.com/help/linkedin/answer/80432?trk=microsites-frontend_legal_privacy-policy&lang=en) under their laws.

     #### Consent